allegro/bigflow/README.md

 calculate_user_transaction_metrics(user_transaction_metrics_dataset_manager)
 ```

-It's the good practice to put series of related queries into a single function that you can schedule, test or run with specified dataset manager.
+It's the good practice to put a series of related queries into a single function that you can schedule, test or run with specified dataset manager.
 In this case it's `user_transaction_metrics` function.
 Temporary tables are useful for debugging your code by checking the results step
 by step.
 Splitting a big query into smaller chunks also makes it easier to read.